qhorgues/Security/README.md

 # Security
-Security input and arithmetic operation function in C
+Security is a library implementing user input security and secure arithmetic operation functions